yichenwa/2DRoguelike/readme.txt

 Collaboration Release

 Here you will find the source code for our collaboration release.
-To run the program from source, please unzip the folder called "2DRoguelike v0.4.0.zip" and open the extracted folder in Unity.
 The file "Stuck-Between.zip" contains the executable file for our program.

+To run the program from source, please navigate to this link: https://antihumorous.itch.io/stuck-between Download and unzip the file called "2DRoguelike v0.4.0.zip" and open the extracted folder in Unity.
+We would have included the zipped folder containing our source code directly on GitHub, but the file was too large to upload.
+We do not recommend trying to run our source code off of a cloned version of our GitHub repository.

 To execute this program on a Windows machine: